mneedes/wsbmc/README.md

  q - quit WSBMC
 ```

-## Notez
+## Notez / Known Issues

+1. The artist/song display doesn't work with Radio Paradise and possibly other apps.
+    + This is likely a BluOS limitation since Status Requests are returning `<Response [200]>` when I run Radio Paradise.
-1. The API used by WSBMC may be found here:
+2. The API used by WSBMC may be found here:
      https://bluos.io/wp-content/uploads/2023/09/BluOS-Custom-Integration-API-v1.5.pdf